 Handles

-In general, chainsaws with thicker handles are more comfortable to grasp in use because have more surface contact and soften that contact with your hand.
+In general, chainsaws with thicker handles are more comfortable to grasp because they have more surface contact.
+That tends to soften that contact with your hand.
 Of course, rubber handle surfaces help too, not only for padding but also for the increased grip they provide.

 Trigger Comfort